0xtechevo/0xtechevo.github.io/_posts/2024-01-01-carving-the-icedid-part-2.md

 <br>

 The next file we come to is a `Webex.exe` file.
-If we take a peek at the signing information using the `osslsigncode` command, we can see the digital signature at least says it was signed my Cisco.
+If we take a peek at the signing information using the `osslsigncode` command, we can see the digital signature at least says it was signed by Cisco.
 I couldn't get any tool to verify this signature.

 ```bash
 $ osslsigncode verify -in Webex.exe